Ten pence (British coin)

-The British decimal ten pence coin (often shortened to 10p in writing and speech) is a denomination of sterling coinage worth 1/10 of a pound.
+The British decimal ten pence piece (10p) is a denomination of sterling coinage worth 1/10 of a pound, or ten pence.
 Its obverse has featured the profile of the British monarch since the coin's introduction in 1968, to replace the florin (two shilling) coin in preparation for decimalisation in 1971.
 It remained the same size as the florin (which also remained legal tender) until a smaller version was introduced on 30 September 1992, with the older coins and the pre-decimal florin being withdrawn on 30 June 1993.

 The ten pence coin was originally minted from cupro-nickel (75% Cu, 25% Ni), but since 2012 it has been minted in nickel-plated steel due to the increasing price of metal.
 From January 2013 the Royal Mint began a programme to gradually remove the cupro-nickel coins from circulation and replace them with the nickel-plated steel versions.

 As of March 2014, there were an estimated 1,631 million 10p coins in circulation, with an estimated face value of £163.08 million.

-Ten pence coins are legal tender for amounts up to the sum of £5 when offered in repayment of a debt; however, the coin's legal tender status is not normally relevant for everyday transactions.
+Ten pence coins minted after 1992 are legal tender for amounts up to the sum of £5 for repayment of a debt; (Note: These coins can be differentiated because the older ones (before 1993) are larger and heavier than current 10p coins.) however, the coin's legal tender status is not normally relevant for everyday transactions.